conda.toml specification#

 [environments]#

-A named environment is a composition of one or more features plus (by default) the default feature defined by the top-level [dependencies], [pypi-dependencies], [activation] and [system-requirements] tables.
+A named environment is a composition of one or more features, private dependencies declared directly on that environment, plus (by default) the default feature defined by the top-level [dependencies], [pypi-dependencies], [activation] and [system-requirements] tables.

 Two forms are accepted: